Pine Needle Essential Oil

 Benefits of pine essential oil

 Pine needle essential oil has a wide range of uses, including a powerful antiseptic quality that can be put to great use during the cold and ‘flu season.
-Vaporising this oil can help to stop the spread of infection whilst also clearing a stuffy nose.
+Vaporising this oil can help to clear a stuffy nose.
 Used in massage, its rubefacient and diuretic properties are invaluable for muscular aches and pains, arthritis, rheumatism, fluid retention and cellulite.

 Although not commonly documented, pine needle oil appears to have a mild analgesic action that really helps ease the pain of stiff joints and muscles.
 Pine oil acts as a tonic to the whole system making it good for convalescence as well as boosting the emotions, bringing upliftment and strength to negativity, sadness, nervous exhaustion and stress.
 It is a strengthening and grounding oil.